 Rosson Crow was born in Dallas, Texas in 1982 and now lives and works in Los Angeles.
 She received her BFA from the School of Visual Arts in New York and her MFA from Yale University.
 Solo museum exhibitions include FOCUS: Rosson Crow at the Modern Art Museum of Fort Worth (2009) and Myth of the American Motorcycle at the Contemporary Arts Center, Cincinnati (2010).
 Crow has been included in exhibitions in museums internationally such as the Royal Academy of Arts, London, The Andy Warhol Museum, Pittsburg, PA, Musée d'Art Moderne Grand-Duc Jean, Luxembourg and The Macro Future Museum, Rome.
 Other recent solo exhibitions include Reconstruction, Galerie Nathalie Obadia, Paris (2013); Bowery Boys, Deitch Projects, New York (2010) and Texas Crude, White Cube, London (2009).
 Crow is represented by Honor Fraser, Los Angeles and is currently working towards a solo show at the Musée Régional d’Art Contemporain Languedoc-Roussillon to open in June 2014.

 Mirrors, Main Gallery

 Opening Hours: Mon-Fri 10-6, Sat 11-5.

-For further information please contact Pippy Houldsworth or Jonathan Horrocks on email@example.com or +44 (0)20 7734 7760.
+For further information, please contact Jonathan Horrocks on email@example.com.